 These rechargeable batteries are the favorite solution for those who chose an off-grid lifestyle and the will run off-grid homes at night.
-The ratings of lead acid batteries are usually in Ah or reserve capacity (RC) and rate nominal at 6V or 12V.
+The ratings of lead-acid batteries are usually in Ah or reserve capacity (RC) and rate nominal at 6V or 12V.
 The downside of these types of batteries is that they are heavy and not portable.
 They can be found in various sizes and capacities and are able to sustain moderate current discharge and deep cycling.

-The lead acid batteries have a moderate shelf life and it all depends on quality and the age of the batteries.
+The lead acid batteries have a moderate shelf life.
+It all depends on the quality and the age of the batteries.
 These batteries have a self-discharge rate of 3 to 20 percent a month and overall, the lifespan is no longer than 5 years, and that if properly cared for.
 Within the lifetime of a lead acid battery, 500 to 800 charge cycles can be obtained.

 Suggested reading: Portable electricity generators you need to have in your bug out bag

-Lithium ion (Li-ion) batteries
+Lithium-ion (Li-ion) batteries

 Li-ion batteries are rechargeable batteries with energy densities that must be properly handled, charged and protected.
 These batteries should be charged only using proper chargers suited specifically for these types of batteries.
-They require a constant current type of charging and are not compatible with standard constant-current type methods as the other batteries mentioned above.
+They require a constant current type of charging.
+They are not compatible with standard constant-current type methods as the other batteries mentioned above.
 These are the batteries that can be found in smartphones and other high-tech consumer electronics.

 If you plant to store these types of batteries, you should do it when they are in a partially charged state.
 They have an excellent shelf life and they can be stored this way up to a year.

 If you plan to store such batteries for long periods of time in a discharged state, you should check the cells before attempting to charge them.
-If they have swelled up you should discard them, otherwise you could cause a fire if you attempt to recharge them.
+If they have swelled up you should discard them, otherwise, you could cause a fire if you attempt to recharge them.

-These rechargeable batteries are not recommended for a long-term disaster since they lack the roughness and versatility of the other batteries.
+These rechargeable batteries are not recommended for a long-term disaster since they lack the toughness and versatility of the other batteries.
 They might hold a charge over long periods of time and have more charge cycles than their predecessors, but they are fragile and dangerous.
 You can bend them by hand or puncture them without much struggle and it will cause a fire.

-I hope this article will help you make the right choice when planning your emergency electricity supplies and keep you out of the dark when time comes.
+I hope this article will help you make the right choice when planning your emergency electricity supplies and keep you out of the dark when the time comes.